Note: This article on Black breastfeeding support groups includes images of breastfeeding.

-Depending on how your pregnancy goes, the first true test you’ll face as a parent is breastfeeding (if you choose to do so).
+Depending on how your pregnancy goes, one of the first true tests you’ll face as a parent is breastfeeding (if you choose to do so).

 Breastfeeding’s benefits for babies and parents is well-documented: It provides optimal nutrition for infants and helps reduce their risk of developing diseases (including ones Black people are more prone to, like asthma and diabetes), and some studies have found that breastfeeding may also help reduce your risk for diseases and postpartum depression.

 Along with the physical (hello, cracked, bleeding nipples and sleep deprivation) and emotional (Am I doing this right?
 Am I failing my child?) issues all breastfeeding and chestfeeding people encounter, we have the added stress of institutional barriers.

 We work the most of any racial group and are less likely to have flexible jobs that allow us to pump at work.

 Systemic racism in hospitals means we’re less likely to live in areas that have hospitals supportive of nursing and are more likely to have formula pushed on us.

 A stigma around breastfeeding that can stem from a number of biases, including our bodies being oversexualized, classist ideas about formula’s superiority, and the idea that breastfeeding is something only white people do.

 We would add a fourth reason: A lack of Black breastfeeding support.
 When we asked the mater mea community what advice they would give about breastfeeding, a number of them suggested getting the support of partners, friends, family, and lactation professionals.